Equivariant $A$-theory: Equivariant -theory of Waldhausen -categories

-\begin{proof} By forgetting structure, each Waldhausen $G$-category $\sC$ is a symmetric monoidal $G$-category under the coproduct $\vee$.
+\begin{proof} As in the proof of \autoref{pushout}, we make a choice of coproduct for any pair of objects in $\sC$.
+By forgetting structure, each Waldhausen $G$-category $\sC$ is a symmetric monoidal $G$-category under the coproduct $\vee$.
 The $G$-coherence is automatic because each $g$ acts by exact endomorphisms of the category, and therefore preserves coproducts up to canonical isomorphism.